-The applicant is not proposing the total demolition of the building.
+The total demolition of a contributing building is not proposed.

 h.
-The Miami-Dade County Unsafe Structures Board has ordered the demolition of a structure without option.
+The Miami-Dade County Unsafe Structures Board has ordered the demolition of a Structure without option.

-The Miami-Dade County Unsafe Structures Board has not ordered the demolition of a structure without option.
+The Miami-Dade County Unsafe Structures Board has not ordered the demolition of the structure.